Launch Recite Me assistive technology

 Early Years providers who become less than Good at their most recent Ofsted inspection

 Providers (settings and childminders) who receive an Inadequate or Requires Improvement Ofsted inspection outcome need to contact MKCC as there are implications for their Early Education Funding (EEF).
 Funding may be removed until at least a Good Ofsted outcome grade is received.
-Providers agree to be EYFS compliant in order to receive EEF each year through signing the agreement in MKCC’s Provider Guidance.
-The Provider Guidance effective from April 2023 is below:
+Providers agree to be EYFS compliant in order to receive EEF each year through signing the agreement in Early Years Provider Guidance.

 Less than Good providers (rated at their most recent inspection) will be invited to attend an action planning meeting or phone call with the Improvement Partner for Early Years (IPEY), to discuss how they are making improvements to return to at least a Good Ofsted judgement.